oak2278/private-eks-cluster/README.md

  - INSTANCE_TYPE, the instance type to be used for the worker nodes
  - S3_STAGING_LOCATION, an S3 bucket name and optional prefix to which CloudFormation templates and a kubectl binary will be uploaded

  Once these values are set you can execute `launch_all.sh` and get a coffee.
-This will take approximately 10 min to create the enviornment, cluster, and worker nodes.
+This will take approximately 10 min to create the environment, cluster, and worker nodes.

  Once its completed you will have an EKS cluster that you can review using the AWS console or CLI.
 You can also remotely access your VPC using